Collin Johnson: Jacksonville Jaguars

-Johnson was selected by the Jacksonville Jaguars in the fifth round with the 165th overall pick in the 2020 NFL Draft.
+Johnson was selected by the Jacksonville Jaguars in the fifth round with the 165th overall pick in the 2020 NFL draft.
 The Jaguars received the 165th pick used to select Johnson as a result from a trade that sent Dante Fowler to the Los Angeles Rams.

 In Week 5 against the Houston Texans, Johnson recorded three catches for 30 yards and his first career touchdown reception during the 30–14 loss.
 In Week 11 against the Cleveland Browns, Johnson recorded four catches for 96 yards and a touchdown during the 27–25 loss.
 Jaguars quarterback Mike Glennon threw a 46-yard pass that Johnson ran in for his second touchdown of the year.
 On January 2, 2021, Johnson was placed on injured reserve.

 On August 31, 2021, Johnson was waived by the Jaguars.

 New York Giants

 On September 1, 2021, Johnson was claimed off waivers by the New York Giants.
-On August 24, 2022, Johnson was placed on injured reserve with a torn achilles.
+On August 24, 2022, Johnson was placed on injured reserve with a torn Achilles tendon.
+He was released on August 27, 2023.

+Chicago Bears

+On October 10, 2023, Johnson was signed to the practice squad of the Chicago Bears.
+He was signed to the active roster on January 3, 2024.

+Johnson was waived by the Bears on August 27, 2024 and re-signed to the practice squad.
+He was promoted to the active roster on November 20.
+He played in 9 games, recording 1 reception for 6 yards and 5 tackles.

+Las Vegas Raiders

+On May 1, 2025, Johnson signed with the Las Vegas Raiders.
+He was released on August 25.

+NFL career statistics

 Personal life

 Johnson's father Johnnie also played at Texas and played for ten years in the NFL; he was inducted into the College Football Hall of Fame in 2007.
-Collin's older brother Kirk is also a football player at Texas, and his sister Camille is a member of the track and field team.
+Collin's older brother Kirk was also a football player at Texas (2015–19), and his sister Camille was a member of the track and field team where she threw the javelin (2018–19).

 On June 26, 2020, Collin proposed to his girlfriend since high school, Sara Machado.